 Jezz’s laid back approach has encouraged many of our players to play improvised solos in both our jazz bands and whether he is leading on the sax or from behind a keyboard he’s always inspiring us with riffs so hot you might burn yourself.
 He also (somewhat unsurprisingly) has very good taste in music, which shows itself in his excellent song choices.

-James leads the Ukulele Orchestra and sometimes they follow…
+James leads the vocal ensemble and sometimes they follow…

 A keen woodwind player and local music teacher, James has achieved Grade 8 in the Clarinet, Flute, Saxophone and Music Theory and also has a teaching diploma in the Clarinet (dipABRSM with distinction).
 James walked past the window of a music shop in early 2009 and (characteristically) couldn’t resist buying a shiny, purple ukulele.
 What he didn’t realise was that this one spontaneous action would shape the course of his destiny.
 Now known locally as the Ukulele Man, James has led several Ukulele Orchestras in the past, in both Tonbridge and Nottingham, and gets the distinct feeling that he won’t be stopping any time soon.
 James is also a website manager and so should probably have written this bit in the 1st person.

 The Committee are: